 Level 1 License Renewal Steps

-Level 1 license holders must earn at least 100 renewal points in order to renew their license.
-However, Level 1 licenses may only be renewed if the individual has less than 3 years of experience in Utah public or accredited private schools.
-If the individual has this experience, he must upgrade to a Level 2 license by meeting the Entry Years Enhancement (EYE) requirements.
+Level 1 license holders must earn at least 100 renewal points in order to renew your license.
+However, Level 1 licenses may only be renewed if you have less than 3 years of experience in a Utah public or accredited private schools.
+If you have this experience, you must upgrade to a Level 2 license by meeting the Entry Years Enhancement (EYE) requirements.
 If you are unsure as to whether you can renew your Level 1 license, please call our general licensing help number at (801) 538-7740.

-Additionally, Utah Code 53A-1-603 requires that licensed educators currently employed by a district or charter school must include at least two (2) hours of suicide prevention training as part of their license renewal activities.
+Additionally, Utah Code 53A-1-603 requires that licensed educators currently employed by a local education agency (LEA) in Utah must include at least two (2) hours of youth suicide prevention training as part of your license renewal activities.
 This training is required to be provided by your district or charter school; contact your principal, HR director, or Charter director for more information.

 Utah State Board of Education (USBE) rule requires all educators to have a professional learning plan.
 In order to be valid for renewal, your plan must have sufficient professional learning activities to provide the required number of renewal points for your license level.

 Once you have completed your Professional Learning Plan and are ready to renew your license complete the Level 1 License Renewal Form and have it signed by a licensed administrator.

 If you are an inactive educator the form may be signed by any licensed administrator, which includes individuals licensed as an education administrator in another state if you live outside of the state of Utah.

 Background Check and Ethics Review

 Both of these processes can be initiated online at Educator Licensing Online.
 The background check requires a fee that is separate from the fee you will pay to renew your license.
 There is no fee associated with the educator ethics review.

 Renewing your License